enkidu2/boggle/README.md

 # boggle
-Classic Boggle game with ASCII/terminal graphics, implemented in Java.
+Classic Boggle game with ASCII/terminal graphics written in Java.

 Created as an exercise in Java, maven, git, etc.

 Requires the following dictionary packages to be installed:

-* apt install wamerican wamerican-huge wamerican-insane wamerican-large wamerican-small
+* sudo apt install wamerican wamerican-huge wamerican-insane wamerican-large wamerican-small

 Easily adaptable to any set of dictionaries with a config file.